seanmac11741/emchFoundWebsite/README.md

 - [x] PDF upload on admin page to change files
 - [x] Go through this vid for education of Firebase: https://www.youtube.com/watch?v=iWEgpdVSZyg
 - [x] Lookup firebaseui for web and maybe use for login page (nope)
+- [x] Title is being cutoff by navbar on large screens
+- [ ] Add Foundation board to home page.
+Found Board has District board + 4 others
+- [ ] Make district board one row, that grows/shrinks